bt3gl/building_blog/content/linux_intro.md

 $ locate <FILENAME>
 ```

-* To test if a a file exists:
+* To test if a file exists:

 ```
 $ test -f <FILENAME>